 - Guide 1: How to Remove Windows Media Center Virus from Windows.

-- Guide 2: Get rid of Windows Media Center Virus from Mac OS X.
+- Guide 2: Get rid of Windows Media Center Virus on Mac OS X.

-- Guide 3: Remove Windows Media Center Virus from Google Chrome.
+- Guide 3: Remove Windows Media Center Virus in Google Chrome.

 - Guide 4: Erase Windows Media Center Virus from Mozilla Firefox.